 Miranda joined the Board in October 2020.
 She has been involved with ADHD Embrace since around March 2020.
 She lives in Barnes and has two children; her younger son has ADHD.
 Miranda brings extensive experience in research, evaluation and the voluntary sector and has previously served as a Trustee and Chair of CVS Richmond.

-Tim Cooper – Trustee
+Sarah Woods – Trustee

 Sonja Whitticase – Marketing Manager